 Our comprehensive Blepharoplasty package is designed to provide you with an exceptional and seamless experience, from start to finish.
 Here's what is included:

-7 Nights’ Accommodation: Stay in comfort at a luxurious 4-star hotel, carefully selected for its high standards of service and comfort.
+8 Nights’ Accommodation: Stay in comfort at a carefully selected 4-star hotel, chosen for its high standard of service and guest experience.

 Hotel Room: Enjoy a spacious, well-appointed room that ensures your complete relaxation and comfort during your stay.